Third and Lexington Avenues Line

-The Third and Amsterdam Avenues Line, also known as the Third Avenue Line, is a public transit line in Manhattan, New York City, running from Lower Manhattan to Fort George in Washington Heights.
-Originally a streetcar line, it now consists of the M98, M101, M102, and M103 bus routes, operated by the New York City Transit Authority.
+The Third and Lexington Avenues Line, also known as the Third Avenue Line, is a public transit line in Manhattan, New York City, running from Lower Manhattan to Fort George in Washington Heights.
+Originally a streetcar line, it now consists of the M98, M101, M102, and M103 bus routes, operated by the Manhattan and Bronx Surface Transit Operating Authority under the New York City Transit brand.
 The M98 bus route operates on Third Avenue between East 65th Street and East 127th Street, although it previously continued to 32nd Street.
 The M101, M102 and M103 bus routes run southbound on Lexington Avenue north of East 24th Street.

 Current bus service

 M98

 The M98 operates between Hunter College at East 68th Street on the Upper East Side and Fort Tryon Park in Inwood near West 192nd Street.
 The M98 operates northbound via Third Avenue, and southbound via Lexington Avenue.
 At East 120th Street, southbound service shifts from Park to Lexington Avenues, while at East 127th Street, the M98 northbound service shifts onto the Harlem River Drive.
 The M98 exits the Harlem River Drive via the Interstate 95/Amsterdam Avenue exit.
 The M98 travels westbound along West 179th Street and eastbound along West 178th Street between Amsterdam Avenue and Fort Washington Avenue, where the M98 turns north on Fort Washington Avenue until its terminal at the entrance to Fort Tryon Park.